UPDATE: Preliminary Settlement Approved. See below and here for more details.

-Over a six-day period in May 2018, in “Operation Keep Safe” ICE arrested and detained more than 100 people across the Chicago area.
-ICE’s tactics included stopping people who officers thought may be Latino, warrantless arrests, and posing as local police stopping cars for minor traffic issues such as “low tire pressure.”
-These practices violated both the Immigration and Nationality Act and the Fourth Amendment of the U.S. Constitution, and ripped law-abiding people from their neighborhoods and families to force them into detention facilities.
+Over a six-day period in May 2018, ICE arrested and detained more than 100 people across the Chicago area in “Operation Keep Safe.”
+Among other tactics, ICE stopped people who officers thought may be Latino, made warrantless arrests, and posed as local police stopping cars for minor traffic issues.
+These practices ripped law-abiding people from their neighborhoods and families to force them into detention facilities, in violation of both the Immigration and Nationality Act and the Fourth Amendment of the U.S. Constitution.

-Within weeks of this operation, two of the Chicago residents who had been swept up by ICE’s unlawful practices sued in federal court.
-Through their counsel at the National Immigrant Justice Center (NIJC), the plaintiffs sought to represent a class of individuals who had been or would be similarly unlawfully stopped and detained by ICE absent a court injunction prohibiting the agency from continuing with these tactics.
+Within weeks of this operation, two Chicago residents who had been swept up by ICE’s unlawful practices sued in federal court.
+Through their counsel at the National Immigrant Justice Center (NIJC), the plaintiffs sought to represent a class of individuals who had been or would be similarly unlawfully stopped and detained by ICE.

-The following month, these men were joined by additional individual plaintiffs who were also unlawfully stopped and detained, and two organizational plaintiffs – Illinois Coalition for Immigration and Refugee Rights (ICIRR) and Organized Communities Against Deportations (OCAD) – whose resources had been diverted to address the confusion and disruptions caused by ICE’s unlawful invasions into the communities they serve.
+These men were soon joined by additional individual plaintiffs and two organizations, Illinois Coalition for Immigration and Refugee Rights (ICIRR) and Organized Communities Against Deportations (OCAD), which serve the communities affected by ICE’s unlawful invasions.

 The federal government asked the court to dismiss the case, and the ACLU of Illinois joined as co-counsel to oppose that request and further support the plaintiffs’ demands for injunctive relief.